 REACH PTA is a parent group dedicated to supporting gifted and talented programs in District 205 and encouraging higher level educational opportunities for ALL District 205 students.
 Our area of focus includes:

-- Providing parent resources for gifted and advanced learners
+- Providing parent and student resources for gifted and advanced learners

 - Organizing advocacy at local and national levels